ttaubert/octoblog/source/_posts/2016-07-26-the-evolution-of-signatures-in-tls.markdown

 [TLS 1.2](https://tools.ietf.org/html/rfc5246) brought bigger changes to signature algorithms by introducing the [signature\_algorithms extension](https://tools.ietf.org/html/rfc5246#section-7.4.1.4.1).
-This is a `ClientHello` extension allowing clients to signal supported (or preferred) signature algorithms and hash functions.
+This is a `ClientHello` extension allowing clients to signal supported and preferred signature algorithms and hash functions.

 ```c
 enum {